Skip to main content

 Note

-If npm install -g @cloudbase/cli fails, you may need to follow this document to install npm in a non-system administrator directory or modify the default npm directory.
+If npm install -g @cloudbase/cli fails, you may need to follow this document to install npm in a non-administrator directory or modify the default npm directory

-In the WeDa console - Applications menu, open the editor of any application, locate the Component Library Management module, and create the component library mydemo.
+In the WeDa console - Application menu, open the editor of any application, find the Component Library Management module, and create a component library mydemo.

 tcb lowcode create mydemo